DIVINE

 2

 As many people have done in retirement, I, too, decided to approach volunteer organizations where my free time might be put to good use.
-Little did I know that trying to land an opportunity to volunteer would be almost as challenging as applying for paid work!
-Here is what I learned about volunteering:
+Little did I know that trying to land an opportunity volunteering in Ottawa would be almost as challenging as applying for paid work.

-There were no follow-up communications from the coordinator or the principal, and after a few weeks of waiting, I decided to go to the school myself to ask the principal why I had been dismissed before I had even started the assignment!
+There were no follow-up communications from the ONFE coordinator or the principal, and after a few more weeks of waiting, I decided to go to the school myself to ask the principal why I had been dismissed before I had even been given a chance at the job!

 Giving it another try

-I’ve never been one to easily give up on something I set my mind to, but there are times when you just know that things are not going to work out, so I decided to cut my losses and move on.
+I found this discouraging, and although I’ve never been one to easily give up on something I set my mind to, there are times when you just know that things are not going to work out, so I decided to cut my losses and move on.

 There are always other alternatives

-I guess the moral of this story is not to get disheartened with the process of finding a volunteer posting that could bring joy for you and the person you might be helping.
+I guess the moral of this story is not to get disheartened with the process of finding a volunteer posting that could bring joy for you and the people you would be helping.
 Some organizations might be more efficient than others at volunteer recruitment, so anyone looking for an opportunity has reason to be hopeful.

 As well, there are many other ways to volunteer for organizations whose application processes may not be as lengthy or rigid.
 Churches, for instance, are involved in a number of charitable activities.
 You need only roll up your sleeves and jump in, and any help you can offer would be welcome and appreciated.